Shoukat-Ali007/Skardu-DryFruits/README.md

 # Skardu-DryFruits
-This is my First project on GitHub that is Skardu DryFruits
+This is my First project on GitHub.
+Name is Skardu DryFruits